4 Pitfalls Men Under 35 Must Avoid If They Want to Be Successful

 These things were either a remote possibility or non-possibility for our grandparents.
 Our grandparents lived relatively static lives.

-They probably worked the same job for many years (possibly all their life), met one person and immediately settled down, and could go years of their life without really learning new things.
+They probably worked the same job for many years (possibly all their life), met one person and immediately or shortly thereafter settled down, and could go years of their life without really learning new things and they’d be just fine.

 One set of my grandparents were born in a foreign country, in a relatively small country, in a smaller city, got married and had 7 children during their early 20s to early 30s.